The market for cosmetics and beauty products is undoubtedly one of the oldest industries that continue to thrive.

 In 2014, the import trade turnover of cosmetics from the U.S. to Australia amounted over US$ 530 million.
 As the market continue to grow, it could be a good opportunity to get a piece of the market.

-Here you will find key information on importing cosmetics and perfumes to Australia.
+Here you will find key information on how to import perfumes and cosmetics into Australia.

 Understand the rules on importing

 When importing perfumes and cosmetics into Australia.
 It is crucial to follow Australia’s import guidelines.
 Under the Industrial Chemicals Act, cosmetic ingredients are regulated by the Department of Health.
 For products containing animal or plant products, you are required to obtain clearance.
 You can also find another helpful guide from the Department of Agriculture on areas you’ll need to consider when you’re importing.
 You will need to understand these rules and make sure you follow them.

 Learn about any restrictions on the types of products you can import